 What happens next?

-After the FAFSA is processed, you will receive a Student Aid Report (SAR) from the U.S. Department of Education.
-This will list all the information that you included on your FAFSA, let you know if there are any mistakes that need correcting, and display your expected family contribution once everything is complete.
+After your FAFSA is processed, you will receive a Student Aid Report (SAR) from the U.S. Department of Education.
+This will list all the information that you included on your FAFSA, let you know if there are any mistakes that need correcting, and display your expected family contribution.
 It is important to keep this for your records.
 It can make filling out the FAFSA much easier next year.

 After coming up with a final award, each school will send you a letter in the mail to explain how much money you are eligible to receive in the form of grants, loans, and work-study.
-For more information on interpreting this letter, learn how to dissect your financial aid letter.
+Read this article for more information on interpreting your financial aid letter.